Dennisblay/image-line-extraction-algorithm/README.md

 # image-line-extraction-algorithm
-This algorithm extracts texts on the same row or line per image after subsequent pre-processing
+This algorithm extracts texts on the same row or line per image after subsequent selective pre-processing

 # Tools